Fact sheet and Frequently Asked Questions (FAQs)

 - Provide an assessment of the revenue-generating potential and economic impact of these options (phase three).

 - The final phase of the Aviation Sector Analysis was completed in spring 2019.
 Transport Canada will use the Aviation Sector Analysis as part of its considerations and advice to the Minister on the future of the Pickering Lands.
 The Aviation Sector Analysis is one of many inputs into the development of advice to the Minister.
 Any future decision on the development of the Pickering Lands will be made based on a sound business case and updated data on aviation demand and capacity.
-The Department anticipates completing its policy analysis by fall 2019.

 Frequently Asked Questions